8 perfect parks for top dog days out at Essex Country Parks

 Whether you both take a stroll around the lakes, plod around the grassland pathways or wander through the small woodland, Great Notley is a favourite destination for those with a four-legged friend.

-It's also ideal for with children, with a play trail of over one kilometre, there is plenty for every member of the family.
+It's also ideal for children, with a play trail of over one kilometre, there is plenty to do for every member of the family.

-5. For an accessible loop with scenic views and seawall paths: Take your hound on a hike at Hadleigh.
+5. For a scenic loop: Take your hound on a hike at Hadleigh

 Home to both a one and nine kilometre walking route, Hadleigh Country Park is ideal for those dogs who like a short or long walk.